Resources | Subject Notes | Economics

 ---|---|

-A Monetary Union is a level of integration where member countries share a common currency.
-This typically involves a common monetary policy managed by a central bank.
-The European Union's Eurozone is the most prominent example.
+A Monetary Union is a deeper level of integration where member countries share a common currency.
+This typically involves a single monetary policy managed by a central bank.
+The most significant example is the Eurozone.

 Feature | Description |